 No later than July 1, 2022, the department, in collaboration with the Colorado community college system, shall publish and disseminate materials through existing and relevant platforms used to engage with districts that include, at a minimum, the top 10 industry-recognized credentials and a sample communications plan for how a participating school district or participating charter school may communicate the value of credentials and experiences to students and families.

-The bill requires participating school districts and participating charter schools to utilize program funding to promote access to programs and courses.
+The act requires participating school districts and participating charter schools to utilize program funding to promote access to programs and courses.